 The key idea is simple yet effective.
-Imagine that we know the word embedding ws for the word _w in the source domain.
-To compute the embedding for w_t (target domain), the authors add to w_s a certain amount of transfer between both domains.
+Imagine that we know the word embedding for the word in the source domain.
+To compute the embedding for (target domain), the authors add to a certain amount of transfer between both domains.
 Basically, if the word is frequent in both domains, that means that its semantics is not domain dependent.
 In this case, the amount of transfer is high, so the resulting embeddings tend to be similar in both domains.
 But since domain-specific words are more frequent in one domain than the other, the amount of transfer is small.

 This is a research topic for word embeddings has not been widely explored, and I think that it is going to get more attention in the near future.

 The penicillin, the X-ray or even the post-it were unexpected discoveries.
-This year, Radford et al. were exploring the properties of byte-level recurrent language models, with the goal of predicting the next character in the text of Amazon reviews, when they found that one single neuron in the trained model was highly predictive of the sentiment value.
-Yes, this single “sentiment neuron” was capable of classifying the reviews as positive or negative, in a pretty accurate way.
+Radford et al. were exploring the properties of byte-level recurrent language models, with the goal of predicting the next character in the text of Amazon reviews, when they found that one single neuron in the trained model was highly predictive of the sentiment value.
+Yes, this single "sentiment neuron" was capable of classifying the reviews as positive or negative, in a pretty accurate way.

 Having noted that behavior, the authors have decided to test the model on the Stanford Sentiment Treebank, and found that its accuracy was of 91.8%, versus the previous best of 90.2%.
 This means that using significantly less examples, their model, trained in an unsupervised manner, achieves state-of-the-art sentiment analysis, at least on one specific but extensively-studied dataset.